 Reporting

 Reporting is the next step after successful patch deployment.
 Patch management software makes use of patching intelligence to come up with a report that acts as a summary or overview of patch status.
-It provides comprehensive information on errors, vulnerabilities, or other problems that may have occurred during deployment.
+It provides comprehensive information on errors via thorough vulnerability scanning to identify problems that may have occurred during deployment.

 Patch management: best practices